What you can expect from

 Some hand sewing skills will be necessary as all the waistband linings, fly, pockets and hems are sewn by hand.

-Our latest video series Trouser Making Menswear, Belt Loop Style is now available by subscription on Vimeo Pro alongside our coat making series.
+Our video series Trouser Making Menswear, Belt Loop Style is available by subscription on Vimeo Pro alongside our coat making series.

-If coat making is your passion, then look no further than our online video series The Making of a Savile Row Coat (click here for the video series).
+If coat making is your passion, then look no further than our online video series The Making of a Savile Row Coat (click here for How to Make a Ladies Jacket).
 With over 70 videos and almost 24 hours of footage, this truly is a step-by-step guide to making an iconic men’s garment.
 Every well dressed man dons a tailored jacket.
 Though we do suggest you hone your skills on either the waistcoat or trouser, we know many of you just are anxious to start on the tailored coat.

 We suggest that you start off by practising some of the key skills before jumping in and starting the full coat making process.
 There’s a lot to be said about taking a cautious approach and practising details like pockets and buttonholes.
 Hone your machine skills by practising some seam stitching, keeping the stitch line straight and sewing two pieces of cloth to the same length.

 Pockets are also a great way to increase your confidence, starting and stopping in the right place and sewing an even edge.